Luciferines - entre chien et loup | Tom Fecht

 ©Tom Fecht and Laffanour | Galerie Downtown, Paris

-Luciferines — entre chien et loup captures the phenomenon of natural bioluminescence, photographed on the wild Atlantic coast of Brittany.
-Luciferines are cold-water plankton endangered by rising ocean temperatures.
-Their electrical effects occur when millions are exposed to oxygen while reproducing on the turbulent surface of the sea.
-Their sublime traces remain almost invisible to the naked eye and can only be captured entre chien et loup, a magical twilight moment when the first blue rays of daylight intersect with the remaining reflections of the moon.
+This series captures the rare phenomenon of natural bioluminescence, photographed on the wild Atlantic coast in Brittany.
+Luciferines are endangered cold-water plankton threatened by rising temperatures in our oceans.
+The electric effects of these microscopic creatures occur when millions of them are exposed to molecular oxygen while reproducing at full moon on the turbulent surface of the stormy sea.
+The sublime traces of their electric discharge remain almost invisible to the naked eye and can only be captured Entre chien et loup, a magic twilight moment when the first blue rays of daylight intersect with the remaining reflections of the moon.

-Like the dying coral reefs, luciferines tell us of a time when an exhausted nature hits a dangerous point of no return.
-In a world on fire, they simultaneously lead us to the magic of their beauty.
+Like the dying coral reefs, Luciferines point us towards an event horizon where an exhausted nature hits a dangerous point of no return.
+But in a world on fire, these marine creatures simultaneously lead us to the magic of their beauty.
+Emitting a luminous antidote, their performance may conceal a counterconcept for the empathetic mind, better to navigate an endangered and increasingly harsh world poisoned by unsustainable concepts and polarisation.

 About the photographer